bdw617/ff3Token/readme.md

 ![GitHub CI](https://github.com/bdw666/ff3Token/actions/workflows/go.yaml/badge.svg)
 [![Go Reference](https://pkg.go.dev/badge/github.com/bdw666/ff3Token.svg)](https://pkg.go.dev/github.com/bdw666/ff3Token)

-#ff3Tokens!
+# FF3Tokkens

+This is a thin layer on top of https://github.com/capitalone/fpe to make encrypted data and decrypted data not share the same dictionary so it's obvious which is encrypted and what is decrypted data.
+Since FF3 will produce perfectly fine looking decrypted data this provides a layer.
+The original design for this was done for PCI compliance to minimize the impact of the rest of the system in scope for a PCI audit.
+(Credit card numbers were the primary use cases, but it can be used for social security numbers, account numbers, or any other data you need to encrypt in place)

-## disclaimer
+## Disclaimer
 This is NOT general purpose cryptography, the data to be encrypted with this algorithm is one of many things good engineering should do to properly secure user data.
-I'm not a cryptographerm and have no experience with crytoanalysis.
+I'm not a cryptographer and have not performed signifiicant crytoanalysis on the algorithm.
 If you choose to follow this pattern, that's exciting, please let me know!
-Please do it with the proper experts to review your design (I probably should use the apache license for this, you know, AS IS).
+Please do it with the proper experts to review your design.

 ## note on FF3
 FF3-1 would have been the prefered algorithm but there's no open source in Golang I can find, Hashicorp vault has implemented it as part of their Transform engine, but it's expensive.
 For a commercial implementation of tokenization, I do recommend having the crypt be in software that meets all your compliance requirements.
 Then this code is just application code!